Apr 2022 - Nov 2022

 Overview

-EonX is a fintech company operating multiple customer-facing websites from a single shared design system.
-One website was an employee benefits including employee discounts at affiliate stores and bulletin hub that adopts client branding.
-When the new design team was assembled, that system hadn't been meaningfully updated in years.
-The visual language was fragmented, the codebase was out of step with the designs, and accessibility failures were serious enough to carry legal risk.
+EonX is a fintech company running several customer-facing websites off one shared design system.
+One is an employee benefits and bulletin hub (staff discounts at partner stores) that takes on each client's branding.
+By the time the new design team came together, that system hadn't been meaningfully updated in years: the visual language was fragmented, the code was out of step with the designs, and the accessibility failures were serious enough to carry legal risk.
+The brief was clear.
+Rebuild it, don't patch it.
+A system that met modern accessibility standards, gave designers one source of truth, and could scale across multiple brands without starting from scratch each time.

 My Role